20 July 2019: Lightsail 2 Mission Manager's Log

 Sail deployment is scheduled for July 22 at approximately 18:30 UTC.
 Any additional ADCS updates will be made in the sail deployed configuration.

-Acquisition and downlink of images has continued, including the image below showing the Baja peninsula.
+Acquisition and downlink of images has continued, including the image above showing the Baja peninsula.